danieldelcore/dotfiles/README.md

 ## Iterm2

-Import the profile by opening iterm2 => settings => profiles
+- Import the profile by opening iterm2 => settings => general => settings (tab)

-Click the `+` in the bottom left corner and import the file at:
+- Click "Import All Settings and Data"

-`~/.dotfiles/iterm/ItermProfileDefault.json`
+- Navigate to this file `~/.dotfiles/iterm/Iterm2 State.itermexport`

 ## Arc